Dorm Room Decor 101: How to Make a Tiny Space Truly Yours

 Start with one statement piece

 Every great room has a focal point.
 Pick one larger piece that captures the energy you want — warm and sunny, cool and calm, bold and graphic — and build everything else around it.
-The Sun Face design is a perfect dorm anchor: it radiates good mood, works with the boho-meets-eclectic aesthetic that dominates student spaces, and instantly warms up the worst fluorescent lighting.
+The Sun Face design is a perfect dorm anchor: it radiates good mood, plays beautifully with the boho-meets-eclectic aesthetic that dominates student spaces, and instantly warms up even the worst institutional fluorescent lighting.

 Hang it above your bed or desk where it sets the tone for the whole room.
-Once you have an anchor, the rest of your decorating becomes easy — you're just adding pieces that talk to it.
+Once you have a confident anchor in place, the rest of your decorating becomes genuinely easy — you are no longer staring at a blank wall wondering where to start, you are simply adding pieces that talk to the one you already love.
+An anchor turns an intimidating empty room into a project with a clear direction.

 Shop the poster →